Updated: August 26, 2020

 - Physical Distancing: Passengers should maintain a distance of at least six feet from other people while at stations and on board trains and buses.
 Signage has been displayed at several busier stations to indicate safe physical distances.
 Train conductors and bus drivers are available to assist riders on board with finding an appropriate seat.

-- Face Coverings Required: All Capitol Corridor passengers are required to wear a face covering while on board trains, buses, and at stations until further notice.
-Passengers may remove their face covering while seated alone or with a travel companion in their own pair of seats.
+- Face Coverings Required: All Capitol Corridor passengers and staff are required to wear a face covering while on board trains, buses, and at stations.
 Children who cannot maintain a face covering are exempt from this requirement.
+Customers who don’t comply will be denied boarding, denied service, and may be removed from the train and banned from future travel.

 Good Hygiene Tips